bwcybersec/2025-ectf-bw/docs/2-protocol.md

 | End Timestamp   | 64             |
 | Channel Key     | 256            |

+There is one "decoder" encryption key baked into the decoder, which is derived from the Decoder ID.
+This key is used for encryption for all Update Subscription messages sent to the decoder.

 The decoder will respond with an empty body on successfully registering a subscription.

 ## Decode Frame